ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

 This was done in two different ways:
 1) by directly translating each read into six reading frames, and searching for matches to the TIGRFAM HMMs using the translated reads,
-2) by first assembling the metagenomic samples individually and running ``hmmsearch`` on the assembled contigs.
+2) by first assembling each metagenomic sample individually, then making ORF predictions using MetaGeneMark, and then running ``hmmsearch`` on the predicted ORFs.
 As the comparisons are made on protein level, the reads were first translated into all six reading frames using `BBmap`_'s ``translate6frames.sh`` with default settings.
 Filtering and counting the TIGRFAM HMM matches was done